hellmarbecker/blog/_posts/2022-09-25-cohort-analysis-with-imply.markdown

 ![Final chart](/assets/2022-09-25-10-final.jpg)

+The same analysis can be done on a calendar week basis, showing the relative player age in weeks as well.
+This is left as an exercise for the reader.

 ## Learnings

 - Imply Polaris lets you build analytics powered by Druid with just a few easy steps.